AntonC9018/Hopper_University_Paper/paper.md

 Changing one's position in a certain direction, either voluntarily or involuntarily, is conceptualized as *displacing*.
 Teleporting *to* a different position is *not* considered displacing.

+This behavior allows displacement unless the place the entity is trying to move into is blocked.
+Which layer is to be considered a blocking layer is stored as an injected field on this behavior and so may be changed at runtime for a particular entity if needed.

 `Displaceable` is a *behavior*, which can be added to an entity to make it able to displace.
 [Source code][12].
 In this class you can approximately see the way most behaviors are implemented.